 - Trace Cause and Effect

 this is the principle way you will understand how actions lead to consequences, and so draw lessons from the events above.
 Please be aware that projects can be complex.
 So the metaphor of a chain of causes and effects is a poor one.
-Far better is the metaphor of a web of many cayuses and many effects.
+Far better is the metaphor of a web of many causes and many effects.
 Don’t stop your analysis too soon, in the hope of finding simple answers.

 Ultimately, as we’ll see in the next section, a lessons learned meeting should be a catalyst for change.
 So, what changes do you recommend, having done your analysis?